adekoyesuccess/essai/README.md

 Essai
-Essai is a modern, AI-powered essay writing and analysis platform.
+Essai is a modern, AI powered essay writing and analysis platform.
 Designed for everyone from students to professionals it offers a beautiful, intuitive interface and a suite of smart tools to help you write, analyze, and improve your essays.

 Features
 - Essay Generator: Instantly create high quality essays with AI assistance.